Keyboard shortcuts

 Navigation Properties

-In the previous section, we built a basic D1 model with scalar properties.
+In the previous section, we built a basic D1 backed Model with scalar properties.
 However, relational databases like Cloudflare D1 often involve more complex relationships between tables.

 In this section, we will explore Navigation Properties which allow us to define relationships between different Models.